-The Balcombe Estuary is one of the Mornington Peninsula’s major waterways and a significant natural asset.
-The Balcombe Estuary Creek and associated reserves (the Reserves) around it contain164 indigenous plant species, including Swamp Scrub and Grassy Woodland which are bioregionally endangered.
-The area also provides important habitat for threatened or near threatened fish and bird species such as the Dwarf Galaxias fish, Royal Spoonbill and Pacific Gull.
+The Balcombe Estuary Creek is one of the Mornington Peninsula’s major waterways and a significant natural asset.
+The Balcombe Estuary Creek and associated reserves (the Reserves) around it contain164 indigenous plant species, some of which are bioregionally endangered.
+The area also provides important habitat for the nationally threatened Dwarf Galaxias fish.

 In 2018, when consulting on our Planning Scheme Review, you let us know that the Balcombe Estuary was an important ecological asset that needed further protection.